Skip to main content

 Our pressure relief score reflects our testers’ experiences on the mattress and the results shown on our pressure map.
 If you’re sleeping on a mattress that’s too firm, it can put a lot of pressure on joints such as the shoulder, hips, and lower back.

 The pressure map uses sensors to show how much pressure the body feels when lying on the mattress.
-Blue and green are great pressure relief.
+Blue and green are great for pressure relief.
 Yellow, orange, and red show places where pressure builds up.

 Spinal support